TruptiRadadiya/nosql-challenge/README.md

 1. Establishments with Hygiene Score 20:

    - I queried for establishments with a hygiene score of 20.
    - The query returned 41 establishments, which were displayed in a Pandas DataFrame.

 2. High-Rated Establishments in London:

-- I found establishments in London with a RatingValue of 4 or higher.
+   - I found establishments in London with a 'RatingValue' of 4 or higher.
    - The search used a regular expression to accommodate various names for the London Local Authority.
    - The query identified 34 establishments meeting the criteria, with details displayed in a DataFrame.

 3. Top Establishments Near "Penang Flavours":

-- I identified the top 5 establishments with a RatingValue of 5, sorted by the lowest hygiene score, near "Penang Flavours".
+   - I identified the top 5 establishments with a 'RatingValue' of 5, sorted by the lowest hygiene score, near "Penang Flavours".
    - The nearest locations were determined by comparing geocode coordinates within 0.01 degrees of latitude and longitude.
    - The results showed 5 establishments meeting these criteria, displayed in a DataFrame.

 4. Local Authorities with High Hygiene Issues:

    - Using aggregation, I counted the number of establishments with a hygiene score of 0 in each Local Authority.
    - The results were sorted from highest to lowest, revealing that the top Local Authority with the highest number of hygiene issues was Thanet, with 1,130 establishments.

 ### How to use the code?